Modelyze/morap/README.md

 ## Hardware Design
 The hardware is divided into joints, links and end-effectors.

 The joints provide actuation and control electronics, allowing the user to control them in multiple ways.
 There are also be free-running joints, like pendulums, which allows for modeling and controlling complex systems.
-The joints designs are found here [link to joints folder].
+The joints designs are found [here](./joints).

 Links are the connection elements between the joints and can be anything.
 In this application 20x20 mm aluminum profiles are used. [possible pics?].

 End-effectors are devices meant to interact with the real world.
 They're attached to the end of the arm and can come in different shapes, like pens or claws.
 Some designs can be found [here](./end-effectors).

+The manufacturing process used to fabricate the necessary parts are 3d-printing.